joe-shenouda/proxy-scraper/README.md

 - Scrapes proxies from a single, targeted website
 - Generates a `proxies.txt` file containing the scraped proxies
-- Easy to use with minimal configuration required --> python proxy_scraper.py
+- Easy to use with minimal configuration required

  Requirements

 - Python 3.x
 - Elevated privileges (to create and modify the `proxies.txt` file)

+ Dependencies

+- BeautifulSoup4
+- Requests

+You can install these dependencies using `requirements.txt` by running `pip install -r requirements.txt`.

+ Usage

  Installation